boeckmann/asm6502/README.txt

  4.6.1 .ASSERT and .ASSERT1

-       Tests if the expression given as argument returns a true value, otherwise terminated with an error. .ASSERT runs on pass two, and ASSERT1 runs on pass one.
-The arguments following the first one are handled like the .ECHO directive does it.
+       Tests if the expression given first argument returns a true value, otherwise terminates with an error. .ASSERT runs on pass two, and ASSERT1 runs on pass one.
+The arguments following the first are handled like the .ECHO directive does it.

        Example: